winshaurya/bit.chess/README.md

 ## 🧠 Project Overview

-Hi, I’m [Shaurya Mishra](https://www.linkedin.com/in/shaurya-mishra-0b4751204/) — a web and AI enthusiast.
+Hi, I’m [Shaurya Mishra](https://www.linkedin.com/in/shaurya-mishra-0b4751204/) — a web guy.
 I built **Bit.Chess** as a fun project to play real-time chess with my friend.
 In the process, I learned how to build multiplayer, real-time applications using **WebSockets** and **Socket.IO**.

 This app supports:
 - 🎮 Real-time 2-player chess matches
 - ♻️ Move synchronization via Socket.IO
-- 🔐 Secure authentication via JWT
+- 🔐 Client-Side Sleek Drag And Drop
 - 🎨 Sleek responsive UI with Tailwind and React
 - 🧠 Backend with Node.js + Express